omar-basheer/MarkGenie/README.md

 # MarkGenie

 ## Overview
-Mark Genie is a tool for automatically grading student responses based on their similarity to a provided rubric.
+MarkGenie is a tool for automatically grading student responses based on their similarity to a provided rubric.
 It offers both extractive and abstractive marking methods to evaluate the similarity between the a student's response and a given rubric.
 The tool leverages natural language processing techniques and machine learning models to automate the grading process.